pycom/pydocs/content/firmwareapi/pycom/network/bluetooth/README.md

 ### bluetooth.set\_advertisement(\* , name=None, manufacturer\_data=None, service\_data=None, service\_uuid=None)

 Configure the data to be sent while advertising.
-If left with the default of `None` the data won’t be part of the advertisement message.
+If left with the default of `None` the data won't be part of the advertisement message.

 The arguments are: